Synerty/peek-mobile-theme/docs/generic_sections/navigation_section/navigation_section.rst

 SCSS Files
 ----------

-The Navigation Section looks classes are found in the :file:`_navigation_section.scss`.
+The Navigation Section style classes are found in the :file:`_navigation_section.scss`.

 The Navigation Section HTML layout classes are found in the